tsgates/arch-wiki-markdown/wiki/Dropbox.md

     input the passphrase, but note that your encrypted files are not secure from someone who has direct access to your computer.

-> Setup EncFS With Dropbox
+> Setup EncFS with Dropbox

 Follow the Wiki instructions to install EncFS.